JefDimar/TatakShopCMSServer/README.md

-    "name": "name of products you want to store", "image_url": "photos of your products you want to store", "price": "price of your products <must be greater than zero>", "stock": "stock of your products <must be greater than zero" }
+    "name": "name of products you want to store", "image_url": "photos of your products you want to store", "price": "price of your products <must be greater than zero>", "stock": "stock of your products <must be greater than zero>" }
   ```